Sadbhavana Party

 Sadbhavana Party is a political party in Nepal.
 The party emerged from a major split in the Nepal Sadbhavana Party (Anandidevi) in the summer of 2007.
 Laxman Lal Karna was the joint chair of the party.

 History

-Initially the party also used the name "Nepal Sadbhavana Party (Anandidevi)", but the party was not recognised by the Election Commission of Nepal by that name.
+Initially the party used the name "Nepal Sadbhavana Party (Anandidevi)", but the party was not recognised by the Election Commission of Nepal by that name.
 Rajendra Mahato, Minister for Industry and Commerce, resigned from the government in protest.
 The party was later registered with the Election Commission of Nepal ahead of the 2008 Constituent Assembly election as Sadbhavana Party.